newjersey/innovation.nj.gov/content/_blog/2025-09-10-permit-drafter.md

           Does the permit draft follow our voice, tone, and editorial guidelines?
         </li>
         <li>
-          Does the permit draft follow [federal plain language guidelines](https://www.plainlanguage.gov/guidelines/), and adhere to how we typically word specific phrases/terms?
+          Does the permit draft follow <a href="https://www.plainlanguage.gov/guidelines/">federal plain language guidelines</a>, and adhere to how we typically word specific phrases/terms?
         </li>
         <li>
           Is there any biased language included in the draft?